JPSieg/MeltR/Manual.md

 1 0.003112448 0.003688944 0.0003572172
 ```

-The concentration with constrained Kds optomization algorithm adjusts the FAM-RNA concentration to at most 281, about 10% difference between constrained K	extsubscript{d}s and a floating K	extsubscript{D}.
+The concentration with constrained Kds optomization algorithm adjusts the FAM-RNA concentration to at most 281, about 10% difference between constrained K\textsubscript{d}s and a floating K\textsubscript{D}.
 Thus, the default concentration optimization is robust.
-Note that there is considerable variance in the enthalpies, entropies, and free energies from the various constrained K	extsubscript{D}s and the unconstrained fit (about 20 kcal/mole in terms of the enthalpy).
+Note that there is considerable variance in the enthalpies, entropies, and free energies from the various constrained K\textsubscript{D}s and the unconstrained fit (about 20 kcal/mole in terms of the enthalpy).
 We will demonstrate how to refine these thermodynamic parameters independent of the concentration optimization algorithm in section 4.1.5.

 ### 4.1.4 Saving meltR.F outputs